yzlc080733/BMVC2022_SVPG/README.md

 General running:

 Simply run `python <code name>.py` to run the experiment with default parameters.

+You may need to download the MNIST dataset.
+A preprocessing code is provided in `BMVC2022_SVPG/MNIST/MNIST_DATA/`.
 Here are some of the parameters.
 See `parser` in the codes for more settings.

 - `--cuda` sets the GPU to use;